neoncortex/bashed/README.md

 - editshowfzf, esf: select a line using fzf;
 - editstore, et: store a version of file;
 - editsub, esu; substitution;
-- etermbin, paste in termbin;
+- etermbin: paste in termbin;
+- edittemp, etemp: create or clean the temp files;
 - edittransfer, ey: copy lines;
 - editundo, eu: show, diff, restore, delete stored version files;
 - editwordsrc, ews: set the current file as a source of words;